hayesgm/Lash-Extensions/README.md

 # Lash Extensions

 Lash is a web browser for iOS which allows community-sourced extensions.
-Lash extensions work like normal browser extensions, you can execute scripts on specific domains (e.g. for AdBlock), add panel buttons on the toolbar to let a user run your extension on the page or in a panel pop-up.
-Lash keeps the browser experience light and let's the extensions run the show.
+Lash extensions work like normal browser extensions, you can set scripts on visited pages (like an AdBlock), add toolbar buttons to let a user run your extension on demand or in a pop-up.
+Lash keeps the browser experience light and let's extensions run the show.

 ## Community Sourced

-Lash extensions are written by the community and hosted (for now) in this GitHub repo.
-To write an extension, fork this repo and add your extension in its own folder.
-When you're ready to test, point your Lash browser to your fork and ensure the extension works.
-Finally, you can add a pull request and we'll pull your extension so you can share it with everyone.
+Lash extensions are written by the community and hosted in this GitHub repo.
+You can get started writing Lash extensions in seconds.
+Just fork this repo and add your extension in its own sub-folder.
+When you're ready to test, point the Lash browser to your fork and see your extension live.
+When you're done, submit a pull request, and we'll help share your extension with everyone.

 # How to write a Lash Extension

 Lash extensions are kept as sub-folders to this repo.
-They consist of a `manifest.json` which describes the extension and the scripts & assets it uses.
-There are three main types of Lash functions:
+They consist of a manifest file and other asset files.  `manifest.json` describes the extension, scripts to run and associated assets (HTML, JS or images).

+Lash extensions can utilize any of the following core functionalities.

 ## Page Scripts